-Which is better: ball valves or gate valves?
+Which is better: a ball valve or globe valve?

 Ball valves are durable, performing well after many cycles, and reliable, closing securely even after long periods of disuse.
 These qualities make them an excellent choice for shutoff applications, where they are often preferred to gates and globe valves.
 That said, they do lack fine control in throttling applications.

-BM Engineering Supplies stocks ball and gate valves
+BM Engineering Supplies stocks ball and globe valves

 BME stock a wide range of ball valves, from quarter-inch to six-inch at our works in Bishopbriggs.
 From general purpose two-piece ball valves, v-ball control valves, hygienic valves, to heavy duty ball valves for steam; we have a variety of sizes, end connections and materials to suit many applications.
 We also stock globe valves up to six-inch in size, and can supply many size and material variants on a next-day basis.

 Speak to one of BME’s knowledgeable advisers about your ball valve requirements today by calling 0141 762 0657 or email firstname.lastname@example.org.
 For more information please visit www.bmengineering.co.uk.test.